-Use the SPSS dataset that I have supplied, which contains a few of the variables from the 2012 BSU administration of the National Survey of Student Engagement, for completing this assignment.
+Use the SPSS dataset supplied (which contains a few of the variables from the 2005 BGSU administration of the National Survey of Student Engagement) for completing this assignment.

-Run descriptive statistics on all items (frequency, central tendency, and variability).

-Run the appropriate statistical test to allow you to determine whether there is a statistically significant difference between class level and sex among the survey respondents.

-Run the appropriate statistical test to allow you to determine whether there is a statistically significant difference in the mean "asked questions in class" item "clquest" (assume this is a continuous variable) between females and males.

-Run the appropriate statistical test to allow you to determine whether there is a statistically significant relationship between the "quality of relationships with other students "envstu" item (assume this is a continuous variable) and the "asked questions in class" item "clquest".
+- 1. Run descriptive statistics on all items (frequency, central tendency, and variability). - 2.
+Run the appropriate statistical test to allow you to determine whether there is a statistically significant difference between class level and sex among the survey respondents. - 3.
+Run the appropriate statistical test to allow you to determine whether there is a statistically significant difference in the mean "asked questions in class" item "clquest" (assume this is a continuous variable) between females and males. - 4.
+Run the appropriate statistical test to allow you to determine whether there is a statistically significant relationship between the "quality of relationships with other students "envstu" item (assume this is a continuous variable) and the "asked questions in class" item "clquest." - 5.
 For each of the three inferential statistical tests, is the relationship or difference statistically significant?
 How do you know?

-IR Report Critiques
+Applied Research Report Critiques

-You are to turn in two 3-5 page critiques of institutional research reports that I have supplied.
+You are to turn in two 3-5 page critiques of applied research reports which will be supplied.
 We will also do an ungraded group article critique exercise.
 The critique should begin with a citation of the article.
 A summary of the article should follow.
 Finally, the critique should address the following questions: